Pain Neutralization Technique (PNT)

 The technique is based on the Clasp Knife Reflex (also called Golgi Tendon Organ Reflex), which is a defensive action protecting our muscles from injury.
 PNT gently uses a specific stimulation, accurate positioning, and light pressure by hand to activate the clasp knife reflex.
 The stimulated muscle relaxes and tenderness of the trigger point is relieved.
 This can resolve long term symptoms that were exacerbated by that trigger point.

-Pain Neutralization Technique does not use mechanical force for treatment, and is quite different from other procedures for treating trigger points which usually involve some amount of pain during treatment such as deep tissue massage.
-Light pressure with the finger tips is used.
+Pain Neutralization Technique does not use mechanical force for treatment and is quite different from other procedures for treating trigger points which usually involve some amount of pain during treatment such as deep tissue massage.
+Light pressure with fingertips is used.
 There is little to no discomfort during the procedure.
 In fact, many fall asleep during treatment.